Pinterest: How AR elevates our data strategy

-Pinterest is announcing plans to expand its product-tagging beta for shoppable Story Pins, which allows advertisers and creators to tag products in photos.
-The company is also adding to its Try on platform with an AR eyeshadow launch.
-Today’s news continues a series of features, including the introduction of Pinterest’s facial AR technology exactly one year ago.
+Pinterest is announcing plans to expand its product-tagging beta for shoppable Story Pins, allowing advertisers and creators to tag products in photos.
+The company also added to its Try on platform today with an AR eyeshadow launch.
+These build on a wider series of features that include the introduction of Pinterest’s facial AR technology exactly one year ago.

 Pinterest senior VP Jeremy King talked with VentureBeat about how the company’s data strategy made these technical changes possible.
-At a high level, Pinterest is powered by computer vision technology, which focuses on advancing its AR capabilities and making the site more shoppable.
+He explained how Pinterest is powered by computer vision technology and focused on advancing its AR capabilities to make the site more shoppable.

 This interview has been edited for clarity and brevity.